My year abroad was the best year of my life

 How to find the perfect uni and city for you

 I then applied to six universities that I liked and were suited to my course.
 This was the maximum number of unis you could apply to (at my uni, it might be different at yours), and I recommend you do the same.
 I think it’s important to ensure that you’d be happy at any of the universities you choose and not settle for an insurance uni that you’re not 100% happy with.
-If you are struggling with any stages of the application process, definitely speak to your study abroad officers and academic advisor, use them as much as possible!
+If you are struggling with any stages of the application process, check out these tips and definitely speak to your study abroad officers and academic advisor – use them as much as possible!

 After you’ve applied, my university then chose the best uni for me from my choices, and I was placed in Sweden.
 It wasn’t my first choice but a close second, so I was still really happy with my decision.
 If you don’t end up with your first choice, don’t dwell on what you’ve lost or what “could have been” but instead throw yourself into life at your new university!